p2r3/hsh-speedrunmod/README.md

 ## Installation
 Just go to [the releases page](https://github.com/p2r3/hsh-speedrunmod/releases), and download the latest version of the mod.
 Then open the .swf file in your Flash player.

-Sadly, highscores are not maintained between releases.
+Sadly, highscores are not automatically copied between releases.
+However, you can manually move and rename the mod .swf file to replace your old Home Sheep Home installation.
+This should, in most cases, load your old save data instead.
+This depends on your flash player.

 ## Usage
 To start the timer, simply enter a level.
 The timer will stop once you've finished level 15.